 - Casoncelli – pasta stuffed with meat, cheese and bread crumbs

-- Our original guide to Brescia and information on its food and wine
+- Discover more in our original guide to Brescia and information on its food and wine

 - How to plan a trip to Italy – our article that takes you step by step through trip planning so you can avoid our mistakes